tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

-I was contacted by a company, and obviously I will not be naming here, to guard multiple buildings located in \[REDACTED\] for both day and night shifts.
+I was contacted by a company, and obviously I will not be naming here, to guard multiple buildings for both day and night shifts.
 The area itself was barren with a patch of forest to the south of the facility and owned property lines fenced off and marked with “no trespassing” signs surrounding the zone for miles.